-I’m used to more figurative tattoos inspired by classical masterpieces.
+We are used to figurative tattoos inspired by classical masterpieces.
 Have you ever thought about an abstract tattoo though?
 Here are some that surprised but also delighted me.
 Why shouldn’t you go for a nice Jackson Pollock?
-It’s original, and hopefully that’s what you’re looking for in a tattoo design.
+It’s original, and hopefully, that’s what you’re looking for in a tattoo design.
 Let’s take a look at tattoos inspired by modern art giants!

 Here we have a take on Pollock’s abstraction by Anton Senkov.
 The only problem I have with this is the scale.
 I never understood Pollock’s art until I had a chance to see it live.
 The sheer size, madness, and three-dimensional feel of his works are mind-blowing.
 It drags you into itself, too big to perceive with a single look, it overwhelms you.
 So, for me, the only way to do Pollock justice would be a full-body tattoo, a bit extreme, but also so in line with Pollock’s own art.

 Rothko’s biggest fear was that his art would be perceived as purely decorative.
 He did not want his works to be considered merely beautiful, he wanted them to be moving and awe-inspiring.
 In early 1958 Rothko was commissioned to paint a series of murals for the exclusive Four Seasons restaurant in the Seagram Building, designed by Mies van der Rohe and Philip Johnson.
 Rothko was eager to create a lasting environment for his paintings, but doubts about the appropriateness of the restaurant setting ultimately led to his withdrawal from the commission.